kaiqi123/CKTF/README.md

 ## Citation

-If you find out that this repo is helpful for your research, please consider citing the paper:
+If you think this repo is helpful for your research, please consider citing the paper:
 ```
 @article{zhao2023contrastive,
   title={A Contrastive Knowledge Transfer Framework for Model Compression and Transfer Learning},